mjpitz/mjpitz/site/src/content/blog/2024-08-26-work-smarter-not-harder.md

 description: |
   Let's take a slight detour from the health and healing series to talk a little more tech.
 Specifically, I want to share a story of a project I worked on back in the Summer of 2016 while at Indeed.
-It's a great example of where working smarter, and not harder, lead to less hands-on work, and being able to spend my day playing pool (billiards).
+It's a great example of where working smarter, and not harder, led to less hands-on work, and being able to spend my day playing pool (billiards).
 series:
   title: "Work Smarter, Not Harder"
   subtitle: "Part 1"